 For the record, we don’t do any photography outdoors when the threat of lightning exists as it’s not a very safe or smart idea.

-Yes, we have photographed at weddings (twice that we know of) under tornado warnings and once during “the blizzard” on December 11, 2010 that caused the Hubert H. Humphrey Metrodome to collapse!
+Yes, we have photographed at weddings (twice that we know of) under tornado warnings and once during “the blizzard” on December 11, 2010, that caused the Hubert H. Humphrey Metrodome to collapse!

-Joannie and I do our best to come totally prepared to make your wedding photographs great under any lighting and weather conditions.
+Joannie and I do our best to come totally prepared to create your wedding photographs great under any lighting and weather conditions.
 Please feel free to skip the tornados and lightning on your wedding day!

 Please think twice before you hire a “natural light photographer” as your wedding photographer because most indoor locations and Mother Nature often times need a little help.

 And now we’re creating light painted wedding photography at most of our weddings.
 Joannie and I are The World’s Only Light Painting Wedding Photographers.
 That’s something that we’re very proud of.
 Our light painted wedding photos are something very special and totally unique in the world of wedding photography.